 One guilty reader returned the offending book without showing their face, revealing their name, or paying up.
 Oh well, better late than never…?
 Fifty-five years after its 1958 due date, a copy of The Fire of Francis Xavier arrived at the New York Public Library by mail.
 Check out these crazy things that librarians have found in returned books.

 A copy of Facts I Ought to Know About the Government of My Country almost hit 100 years overdue.
-A Mansfield, Massachusetts, resident returned this book to the New Bedford library in 2009.
+A Mansfield, Massachusetts resident returned this book to the New Bedford library in 2009.
 He claims that his mother, who borrowed the book in 1910, was a Polish immigrant hoping to brush up on the basics of her new home’s government.
-Here are some things you never knew about Washington, DC.

-Taking a page out of Dorian Gray’s bookvia amazon.com
+Taking a page out of Dorian Gray’s book

 This overdue book made a cross-country trip.
 In 2014, the Mid-Manhattan Library received a package from Arizona containing a book with a 1959 due date.
 In an accompanying letter, the sender (who identified him- or herself as only “a shocked in-law”) claimed that they had dug the book out from among their late brother-in-law’s possessions.
 The book was a 1926 self-help book called Ideal Marriage, and the letter-writer admitted that this brother-in-law’s first marriage did, in fact, fail.
 Check out each U.S. state’s most beautiful library.